pierreaubert/spinorama/README.md

 1. Generate CEA2034 data from horizontal and vertical SPL data (in beta)
 2. Calculate contour plot, radar plot
 3. Estimate basic data for a speaker (-3dB output, flatness over a range)
+4. Compute various parameters defined in a paper from Olive (ref. below).

 ## Generation